lertg1/TG_Ler_LMS/Documentations/Business Requirements Document (BRD) version 1.md

 # Project Overview

-The Library Management System is crafted to offer a user-friendly web-based platform for overseeing library operations.
-This system enables users to search for books, borrow and return them, view borrowing history and receive notifications about overdue items.
-Librarian, members and borrowing/returning processes can manage the book inventory.
+The Library Management System is built to offer a user-friendly web-based platform for both library member and library staff.
+This system enables library members to search for books, borrow and return them, view borrowing history and receive notifications about overdue items.
+The system enables library staff to do additional functionality, manage the book and user records(add, edit, delete).
+This is a full stack development using Spring Boot for backend, MySQL as our database management system and REACT for the frontend.

 ## Objectives